On the Applicability of the Geodesic Deviation Equation in General Relativity: Geodesic Deviation in General Relativity

 The constants of motion $E$ and $L$ as well as the remaining quantities $k$ and $\Delta$ are uniquely defined by the radius $R$ of the circular reference geodesic

+We should mention that the mass of the Earth in the units that we use is $m \approx 0.5\,$cm.
 The parameters $C_{(1,\dots,6)}$ will be used to model different orbital scenarios.
-Using the constants \eqref{eq_ConstantsCircularReference} we can simplify the solution \eqref{eq_SolutionDeviationGeneral} for the case of Schwarzschild spacetime such that only these six parameters appear along with the radius $R$ of the reference orbit and the mass $M$ of the earth\footnote{W.r.t.\ Eq.\ \eqref{eq_SolutionDeviationGeneral} we have slightly redefined the constant parameters $C_{(1, \dots, 6)}$ in a way such that $\eta^r(s) = g(s)$.
+Using the constants in Eq.\ \eqref{eq_ConstantsCircularReference}, we can simplify the solution \eqref{eq_SolutionDeviationGeneral} for the case of Schwarzschild spacetime.
+We find \footnote{W.r.t.\ Eq.\ \eqref{eq_SolutionDeviationGeneral} we have slightly redefined the constant parameters $C_{(1, \dots, 6)}$ in a way such that $\eta^r(s) = g(s)$.
 This is always possible since all coefficients preceding the functions $f(s)$ and $g(s)$ in \eqref{eq_SolutionDeviationGeneral} are constant because the reference radius $R$ is constant.}:

 where the two functions $f(s)$ and $g(s)$ are given by

 Notice that the function $f(s)$ contains, besides periodic and constant parts, a term that grows linearly with the reference proper time $s$ for $C_{(1)} \neq 0$.
 This contribution is not bounded and will, thus, limit the validity of the framework since we work with the first order deviation equation, i.e.\ the deviation $\eta^a$ is assumed to be small and only contributions up to first order were considered.
 We observe that in the general relativistic solution of the first order deviation equation two distinct frequencies appear: